gerardpc/python-course/docs/programming/python_libraries/pyspark.md

 DataFrame[a: bigint, b: double, c: string, d: date, e: timestamp]
 ```

-Other options to create a PySpark DataFrame:
+But we have other options to create a PySpark DataFrame, and sometimes they are more convenient:

-* Create a PySpark DataFrame with an explicit schema.
+* Create a PySpark DataFrame with an explicit schema

 ```python
 df = spark.createDataFrame([